There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 option in the History major sequence
+- Level 3 core unit in the History major sequence

 - Level 3 elective

-- Students are able to (1) describe and assess the basic methodological issues characteristic of the discipline of History; (2) identify and evaluate the methodological problems relating to the use of different types of source material in the historical study of particular times and places; (3) demonstrate a detailed understanding of the key practical and theoretical issues and debates relating to the use of various sources; (4) analyse a range of historical material of various kinds for essay assessments using appropriate methodologies; (5) relate their independent interpretations to complex debates about the problems and potentials inherent in the use of various sources; and (6) present advanced arguments in both written and oral assessments using the conventions of the historical discipline.
+Students are able to (1) assess the basic methodological issues characteristic of the discipline of History; (2) evaluate the methodological problems relating to the use of different types of source material in the historical study of particular times and places; (3) demonstrate understanding of the key issues involved in creating and communicating historical interpretations.; (4) relate their independent interpretations to complex debates about the problems and potentials inherent in the use of various sources; (5) present advanced arguments in both written and oral assessments using the conventions of the historical discipline; and (6) present their public-facing historical work in consultation with external organisations or in-house experts.

-- Indicative assessments in this unit are as follows: (1) written assignments; (2) a seminar paper; and (3) workshop participation and report.
+Indicative assessments in this unit are as follows: (1) project work; (2) seminar paper; and (3) workshop participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)